How to Build Your Travel Blog Brand: Tips from the #LakeErieLove Blogger Tour

 There are many benefits to doing this.
 It’s easier to demonstrate authority on one topic rather than spread yourself thin over multiple ones.
 And both your readers and Google are looking for authority.
 Sticking with a consistent focus also means readers interested in that topic are more likely to subscribe and return time and again.

 Once you find your focus, said Kepnes, build your expertise.
 Get out there and travel, write about what you did right and what you did wrong.
-The lessons you learn and experience you gain make you a resource for other travelers researching your niche.
+The lessons you learn and the experience you gain make you a resource for other travelers researching your niche.

 As you continue blogging, you’ll want — and need — to refocus your content to stay relevant and keep growing.
 One way to do this is to consider the audience you’ve built.
 Look at your most popular posts and the comments readers left.
-Or survey your readers on social media and your blog.
+Or survey your readers on social media and on your blog.
 Why do they travel?
 What challenges do they face while traveling?
 What keeps them from traveling more?

 Once you answer these questions, ask yourself whether your blog posts are in line with your readers’ interests and needs.
 Is there anything else you can do to help them?